Cuso International is hiring a

 Cuso International is committed to the integrity of our volunteers, interns, staff, managers, board members and subcontractors in preventing sexual violence in the way we operate.
 This is done through a defined framework, code of conduct, values and guiding principles, as well as Cooperation Canada’s Leaders’ Pledge.

-Accommodations will be provided at any stage of the hiring process upon request.
+Cuso is an equal opportunity employer and encourage applications from all qualified applicants.
+Accommodations will be provided at any stages of the hiring process upon request.
+Thank you for your interest in Cuso.